 Make sure you also disclose any significant issues with the property, such as mold, asbestos, or water damage.
 While you are not required to point out every scratch on the wall, you are legally required to point out the significant issues.
 Ask your listing agent to make sure your listing is as transparent as possible, while still appealing to your relevant audience.

 What repairs should I make to the home before selling?

 Some repairs are worth pursuing more than others.
 Make a list of fixes the home needs and identify the ones that will add value to your house.
-If your home needs a new roof, for example, and it is going to cost $10,000 but a buyer sees it as a $20,000 problem to fix, repairing the roof is one item that you will see reflected in the amount of money you get for the home.
+If your home needs a new roof, for example, and it may cost around $10,000 to fix but a buyer might see it as a $20,000 problem to fix.
+Repairing the roof is one item that you will see reflected in the amount of money you get for the home.